The curse.

 I'd seen, take it or get out - and I'd got out.

-That's the truth I couldn't gamble with.
+That's the truth I was not going to gamble with.

 And now it is back.